daya6489/DriveML/README.md

 install.packages("DriveML")
 ```

-Install the latest development verion of the DriveML from github with:
+Install the latest development version of the DriveML from github with:

 ```R
 devtools::install_github("daya6489/DriveML")